Fabioconti99/Different_Driving_modalities_of_a_Mobile_Robot/README.md

         ok_left = 1
 ```

 The `main` function is only used to initializing the publiusher and the subscriber istsances and publishing the avoidence message on the `custom_contrller` topic.
-The while loop will spinn at a 10hz rate thanks to the `sleep` function.
+The while loop will spin at a 10hz rate thanks to the `sleep` function.

 ```python
 def main():